kokob42/woocommerce-email-inquiry-cart-options/readme.txt

 == Changelog ==

+= 1.0.9.1 - 2013/11/06 =
+* Tweak - Stricter sanitization of Default Form Message input field.
+Only allow input of plain text with auto paragraph on line break.
+* Tweak - Added function .replace(/^\s+|\s+$/g, '') to check form for empty spaces for required fields Name, Email and Phone.
+* Tweak - Default Form Success Message Pop-up auto resizes to whatever the tall of the success message content is.
+* Tweak - Added class .email_inquiry_cb for Colorbox Pop-up tool content custom background display.

 = 1.0.9 - 2013/11/01 =
 * Tweak - Removed dynamic pop-up wide setting and replaced with static pop-up max wide.
 * Tweak - Pop-up tools wide under 520px shows 100% wide of the screen for mobiles in portrait or landscape.